mattpilla/Lilith/commands/README.md

 message | string | no | none | the full message that triggered the command args | array | yes | none | the arguments that come after the command

-A `test` function may optionally be exported, which tests the arguments to see if the user executed the command properly.
+A `validator` function may optionally be exported, which tests the arguments to see if the user executed the command properly.
 It takes in the same `args` parameter as `execute`.
 If this test passes, the command will execute.
 Otherwise, `usage` and/or `examples` will be printed if supplied.